 3. Restaurant Costs Involved in Running a Restaurant Business

-Restaurant costs are a major part of running a restaurant and need to be evaluated and planned carefully to avoid unexpected expenditure.
+Restaurant costs are a major part of running a restaurant and need to be evaluated and planned carefully when you think of how to start a restaurant business.
+Below are the major restaurants costs.

 Food Costs- Food cost is the cost of all the raw materials used in preparing a dish.
 Ideally, the food cost should be around 30-40% of your menu price.
 Read how to control your restaurant food costs here.